Low Histamine Alcohols and Cocktails - Ingredients

 You’ll even get low oxalate, low salicylate, low lectin, and low FODMAP cocktail mixer ideas!

-What’s even better is that you can share these low histamine alcohol options with your friends and family and they won’t miss a thing.
+What’s even better is you can share these low histamine alcohol options with your friends and family, and they won’t miss a thing.

 And they’ll be better off without the additives and byproducts of high histamine alcohol, too!

-Alcohol can worsen Mast Cell Activation Syndrome and Histamine Intolerance a few ways.
+Alcohol can worsen Mast Cell Activation Syndrome and Histamine Intolerance in a few ways.

-1. Alcohol decreases the histamine degrading enzyme your body makes called Diamine Oxidase (DAO).
+1. Reduces DAO Enzymes – alcohol decreases the histamine degrading enzyme your body makes called Diamine Oxidase (DAO).

-2. Aged alcohols are also high histamine.
-That means drinking histamine-rich alcohol will add to your overall histamine load.
+2. High in Histamine – aged alcohols are also high histamine.
+That means drinking histamine-rich alcohol will add in a big way to your overall histamine load.

-3. Last, many types of alcohol have unhealthy additives, in addition to histamine content.
+3. Triggering Additives – many types of alcohol have unhealthy additives, in addition to their histamine content.

 For example, some wine making processes add an antifungal to stop the fermentation process.
-This is so they taste more sugary.
+This is so they taste sweeter.

 And many liquors have flavors and colors added.
 Think everything from lemon flavored vodka to blue colored Curacao.